 Writing a book is as fun as reading one, you just need to use the right tips and tools.
 Here’s how you can get started:

 1. Your Space

-Learning how to write a book effectively should begin before your pen even hits the paper.
-Having a good writing space is essential to good productivity.
+Having a good writing space is proportional to good productivity.
+Learning how to write a book should begin before your pen even hits the paper.

-Even if all you have is a little corner for your desk, make the space your own - whatever that means.
-Put up some photos or posters that encourage and inspire you.
+Even if all you have is a little corner for your desk, make the space your own – whatever that means.
+Put up some photos or posters that motivate and inspire you.